dennisXZX/web-developer-notes/Vue.md

 `vm.$el` retrieves the element of the HTML element specified in the 'el' property.

-You can put a `ref` attribute to an easily refer to an DOM element.
+You can use a `ref` attribute to easily refer to an DOM element.

 `<button @click="show" ref="myButton">Show</button>`